sbaudoin/yamllint/README.md

     bin\yamllint [options] files/directories

+**Warning!** The Unix version requires Bash.
+There is no guaranty that the script will work with other Shell interpreters.

 Use the `--help` (or `-h`) option to get help.
 By default, if the terminal supports it, the output is colorized and has the following output format: